lokeshjain2008/lokeshjain2008.github.io/_posts/2016-04-07-jekyll-blog-on-github-is-not-working-after-update.md

 date: "Thu Apr  7 17:30:12 2016"
 comments: true
 title: "jekyll blog on github is not working after update"
-tags:
-	- ruby
-	- jekyll
-	- jekyll not working
+tags: [ ruby, jekyll, jekyll not working]

 ---

 Jekyll blog on github is not after upate.